ivancuric/js-perf/README.md

 1. While not neccessarily linearly, JS parse time scales with the bundle size.
 The less JS you ship, the better.
 2. Every JS framework you use is another level of abstraction (unless it's a precompiled one, like [Svelte](https://github.com/sveltejs/svelte)).
 Not only will it increase your bundle size, but also slow down your code.

-There are ways to mitigate this, such as
+There are ways to mitigate this, such as using service workers to do j
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg4MzM2Mzg1MSwzNTIyMzU1OTMsLTc2OT
+eyJoaXN0b3J5IjpbLTE2MTUwNTk1NjUsMzUyMjM1NTkzLC03Nj
-UxNTQyXX0=
+k1MTU0Ml19
 -->